 The ported version looked quite a bit better.
 We were disappointed with the positive result as the porting is very labor intensive and it’s probably going to be requested a lot going forward.
 Although we didn’t find significantly more peak power, but we got it everywhere and the midrange torque increase was worth the effort.

-If you selected the Mod Mine, Mod Mine (Expedite), or Exchange options – when you are ready, pack up and ship your intake manifold to:
+If you decide to ship us your stock manifold back for the $350 credit – pack up and ship your intake manifold to:

 1301 T P White Dr

 Please include a copy of your invoice in the box with your manifold.

 Please remove all vacuum hoses and sensors from manifold before shipping.

 We HIGHLY recommend using generous amounts of shipping peanuts / bubble wrap.
 We’ve had a few “less than cautious” packing jobs (thrown in a box and taped up) which led to manifolds getting damaged in shipping.
 Unfortunately we are unable to issue core refunds on broken / damaged manifolds.